-Developing your Messages:
+Developing your messages:

-TOP TIP - You don't have to develop all your messages all in one go.
-It does not have to be a facilitated session but involve communications and programme staff
+Top Tip: You don't have to develop all your messages in one go

-Think about what your target audiences are interested in, what they care about and what their priorities are.
-Use that knowledge to craft a message that help them towards their goals while also moving toward your objectives?
+It does not have to be a facilitated session but do involve communications and programme staff Think about what your target audiences are interested in, what they care about and what their priorities are.
+Use that knowledge to craft a message that helps them towards their goals while also moving toward your objectives?

-Types of Messages
+Types of messages

-Review where your audience is on the rejection-adoption scale.
+Review where your audience is on the rejectionadoption scale.
 Are they new adopters who need to be prompted to act?
-Are they rejectors who you are trying to win over or neautralise?
+Are they rejectors who you are trying to win over or neutralise?
 They could also be rejectors who would act if they knew how it would further their own interests?
 Use the information from your audience research to decide what type of message would be most impactful for each particular audience.